 Trigger a full re-index after an import

-If you’re importing large datasets and would rather re-index the entire site after an import, use the following snippet instead:
+If you are importing large datasets it is more efficient to re-index the entire site after an import.
+To do this, use the following snippet instead:

 How to use custom PHP code?